Skip to main contentSkip to navigationSkip to search

 Acromegaly is usually caused by excess growth hormone secretion from a benign pituitary tumor that places a considerable burden on the patient, both physically and psychologically.

-The prevalence of acromegaly is estimated at about 60 cases per million people, with an incidence of approximately four cases per million people and year.5
+The prevalence of acromegaly is estimated at about 60 cases per million people, with an incidence of approximately four cases per million people and year, with a similar prevalence in men and women.5

 Acromegaly symptoms

-In addition to the physical impact, psychological symptoms may include alterations in personality and self-esteem, distortion of body image, disruption of relationships, social withdrawal and anxiety or depression.1,2
+In addition to the physical impact, psychological symptoms can occur, such as changes in personality and self-esteem, distortion of body image, relationship problems, social withdrawal and anxiety or depression.
+If untreated, acromegaly can be life-threatening and linked to shortened life expectancy.1-4

 Early acromegaly diagnosis is key